Best Solana Cards: SOL Spend, Rewards and Stablecoin Cards Ranked (May 2026)

 Common Solana Card Problems And Fixes

-• SOL balance is there but the card still declines: Check whether the card needs pre-conversion, a minimum buffer, or a specific supported funding asset instead of raw SOL.
+• SOL balance is there but the card still declines: Check whether the card needs pre-conversion, a minimum buffer, or a specific supported funding asset rather than raw SOL.

 • The card works online but not in-store: Check whether the card is virtual-only, whether phone-wallet setup is complete, and whether the merchant blocks prepaid cards.